-Henry’s GuiltHenry resolved to make every weekend when he had his kids as exciting and fun-filled as possible.
+Henry resolved to make every weekend when he had his kids as exciting and fun-filled as possible.
 He took them to theme parks, camping trips, weekends away fishing and to far flung places all over the UK (see Making The Most of Your Time With Your Child).
 Every other Sunday he returned the children to Natasha exhausted.
 While Henry spent every spare penny on his children, he was also returning to work on Monday tired and drained, and full of guilt.
 Anita, who Natasha had banned from ever meeting the children, spent every other weekend alone.
 She and Henry began to argue about the amount of money he was spending on his children because they were trying to save money to buy a house together.
 (Read Buying Presents for Your Kids on this site.)

 One weekend when Harry went to pick up his children from Natasha, his daughter refused to come out of her bedroom.
 Harry was distraught.
 Natasha took him to one side and explained that she had said she loved seeing her dad at the weekends, but ‘do we always have to go somewhere?’
 Blinded by his guilt, Harry hadn’t realised that his children genuinely looked forward to seeing their father, rather than being taken on huge adventures every weekend.
 After that, Henry and Natasha had a long talk and Natasha allowed Henry to introduce Anita to the children.
 Now, although Henry and Natasha are divorced, Henry spends every other weekend with his children at the flat that he and Anita share.
 They go to the cinema, out to restaurants, have picnics and take long walks with Anita’s new puppy – but he’s doing what the kids want most – being a dad.

-** NEW** Separated Dads Chat Room & ForumThe Separated Dads Forum is a place where you can discuss relevant issues and concerns including Child Access, Maintenance, CAFCASS, Fathers Rights, Court, Behaviour or just have a general chat with other dads.
+Check out the Separated Dads Forum...
+It's a great resource where you can ask for advice on topics including Child Access, Maintenance, CAFCASS, Fathers Rights, Court, Behaviour or simply to have a chat with other dads.